steadybit/docs-public/install-and-configure/configure-monitoring/new-relic.md

 Once New Relic has been configured in the platform's settings, you can use the `New Relic State Check` in an experiment.
 Detailed explanation can be found in [Integrate / Monitoring / New Relic](../../integrate-with-steadybit/monitoring/newrelic.md).

-### steadybit to New Relic
+### Steadybit to New Relic

-By connecting steadybit to New Relic Insights you are able to investigate the effect of an attack within your familiar monitoring setup (e.g. New Relic dashboards).
+By connecting Steadybit to New Relic Insights you are able to investigate the effect of an attack within your familiar monitoring setup (e.g. New Relic dashboards).
 Thus you can see the direct effect of an attack to certain metrics like erroneous calls, CPU usage or whatever metric is important to you.

 #### Configuration

-Within steadybit go into `Settings/Monitoring Integrations/New Relic`, where you can enable the sending of events by providing the `Insights Base URL`, New Relic `Account Id` as well as the `Insights Insert Key`.
+Within Steadybit go into `Settings/Monitoring Integrations/New Relic`, where you can enable the sending of events by providing the `Insights Base URL`, New Relic `Account Id` as well as the `Insights Insert Key`.
 The former one can be looked up in the New Relic documentation, the latter two are created in the New Relic settings upfront.

 #### Usage

-As soon as the configuration of New Relic Insights is provided, steadybit sends events of every executed experiment automatically to New Relic.
+As soon as the configuration of New Relic Insights is provided, Steadybit sends events of every executed experiment automatically to New Relic.
 These events can be configured for instance as an own widget on your dashboard by using `NRQL` (New Relic Query Language).
 An example is given below as well as a short explanation of the data structure.

 **Example Widget**